 I headed to the check-in counter which was about to open.
 About 5-10 minutes later, I received my boarding pass.
 Fast and easy and got my assigned seat, 8K.
 This time, I didn't bother about making a bid to upgrade myself to Royal Crown class as I wanted to take the engine-and-wing shot photos for this leg.

-Boarding pass was issued and I decided to check out the observation deck.
+The boarding pass was issued and I decided to check out the observation deck.

 Even though I have been at this airport a numerous number of times, this was my first time at the observation deck.
 What can I say about this?
 Reminds me of Singapore's Terminal 2 and 3 aviation gallery where you can't photograph any aircraft.
 Not photography-friendly for the aviation buffs at all.